 You may be involved in a dispute or want to prevent one from happening.
 If so, your first step is to speak with attorneys about strategies and options right for your situation.

 The attorneys at Virtus Law, PLLC, have the tools and experience to help you achieve the best result possible.
 To schedule an appointment, call us at 612.888.1000.
-Although located in Minneapolis, we serve clients throughout Minnesota including communities like Edina, Mendota Heights, and Red Wing.
+Our main office is in Minneapolis, with other offices located in Maplewood, Cambridge, Edina, Mendota Heights, and Red Wing.